-One of the great benefits of owning a home, and indeed of designing and building a new home, is being able to make all the details work just right for you.
-One of the great limiting factors in design has always been major appliances.
-Since they have only a few sizes and form factors, rooms like kitchens often get designed around the appliances.
-However, there are options that can free up the design process.
+One of the great benefits of owning a home (and especially of designing and building a new home) is the ability to make all the details work just right for you.
+One of the limiting factors in design has always been major appliances.
+Since they have only a few sizes and form factors, rooms like kitchens often get designed around these features.
+However, some options can free up the design process.

 The oven/range combination is a staple in most kitchens.
 While this appliance combines the two cooking appliances into a neat and cost-effective package, it also entails many compromises.
 Essentially all of these stovetops are 36 inches high, which in turn dictates that the lower cabinets be this high as well.
 This creates a working surface that is too high for many people.
 Additionally, the oven is very low to the ground and inconvenient to use.